ENOCK FAMILY HISTORY

 The Enock family lived in the left hand side of Howard Villas.
 Picture taken in August 2014 (click to enlarge).

-c1916-c1925 - 16, Augusta Road, Acocks Green, Birmingham, England.
-(Information on how I pinpointed this residence can be found here).
+c1918-1926 - 16, Augusta Road, Acocks Green, Birmingham, England.
+(Information on how I pinpointed this residence can be found here)

 Number 16 is the house with purple curtains.
 Picture taken 1st May 2016 (click to enlarge).

-As a result of this, it was decided that it was best for Amy to be "sent to a job so far away, that she wouldn't come back again", to prevent the possibility of a scandal within the family.
-Amy's sister, Madge, believed that the plan was devised by her Auntie Clara Wilson (who she later regarded as an "evil ogre"), with Robert also colluding.
+To prevent the possibility of a scandal within the family it was decided that it was best for Amy to be "sent to a job so far away, that she wouldn't come back again".
+Amy's sister, Madge, believed that the plan was devised by her auntie Clara Wilson (who she later regarded as an "evil ogre"), with Robert also colluding.

-On the 1st, January, 1925, Amy, set sail on 'Themistocles' to live in Australia.
+On the 1st, January, 1925, Amy set sail on 'Themistocles' to begin her new life in Australia.

 'Themistocles' the ship Amy sailed on to Australia.